 Finalists are announced the first week of May during Public Service Recognition Week and the honorees are announced at an awards gala in Washington, D.C. each fall.

-Nominators can choose to submit their nominations in up to seven categories.
+Nominators can choose to submit their nominations in up to six categories.
 Please read more about the categories and their specific eligibility requirements before submitting a nomination.
 The partnership will determine and assign medal categories based on the nominations received.

 We welcome nominations for individuals and teams.
 While we acknowledge that many important accomplishments involve hundreds of federal employees, our honoree recognition is limited to a maximum of three people who represent the team and their achievement.